VictorOrrios/tfg/README.md

 # SDF Engine

 A real-time Signed Distance Function (SDF) engine featuring sparse brick storage, hardware ray tracing, and an integrated SDF-based physics engine.
+All made in Vulkan.

 Developed as my Bachelor's Thesis at the University of Zaragoza (UNIZAR).